 Individuals seeking admission to the PhD in Nursing program must meet the general admission requirements and technical standards for admission for the School of Graduate Studies, as well as the following:

-For a list of additional academic policies and regulations, including those pertaining to admission compliance, orientation, registration and examinations, please click here.
+Additional SGSHS academic policies and procedures (including those pertaining to admission compliance, registration and examinations)

 Applicants, whose native language is not English and/or who have completed their tertiary education primarily outside of the USA, must submit official scores of the TOEFL, International English Language Testing System (IELTS) or Pearson Test of English-Academic (PTE-A) as evidence of English language proficiency.